aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

           Value: cfn-workshop-new-value
 ```

 Save your changes to the `update-behaviors-of-stack-resources.yaml` template.
-Before you update the stack with your updated template, see [Update requires](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-tags) for the `tags` property: *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt).
+Before you update the stack with your updated template, see the **Update requires** [section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-tags) for the `Tags` property; you will notice that **Update requires**, in this case, requires [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt).

 Update your stack: